JohnCJimenez/SciCompProject/doc/ReadMe.txt

-This is for the Scientific Computing Course
+This Folder is for the Scientific Computing Course
-This solves the 2D Helmholtz Eqn
+  The folder contains two copies of the report one will be saved in a word document form the other will be saved in .pdf format